nathcarnevalli/calculator/README.md

 # calculator

-This code makes a calculator with the operations multiplication, addition, division and subtraction.
+It's a calculator that makes the operations multiplication, addition, division and subtraction.